FME Desktop, Server, or Cloud?

-It can be difficult to know which FME setup will be the most useful for your organisation, but there are a few key questions that could help point you in the right direction:
+It can be difficult to know which FME setup will be the most useful for your organisation.
+There are, however, a few key questions that could help point you in the right direction:

-If only one user needs FME, then a Desktop licence offers a simple 1 licence = 1 user setup.
-If you have multiple users who need FME in short bursts, choose a floating Desktop licence – this gives more users access to the software, but will only allow one person to use it at a time.
+If only one user needs FME, then a fixed Desktop licence offers a simple 1 licence = 1 user setup.
+If you have multiple users who need FME in short bursts, choose a floating Desktop licence.
+This gives more users access to the software, but will only allow one person to use it at a time.

-Desktop and Server follow the same billing structure; you make the initial purchase and then pay annual maintenance to continue using the software.
-This makes it simple and predictable to budget for.
+FME Desktop and Server follow the same billing structure.
+You buy the licence, and then make annual maintenance payments to continue accessing updates and bug-fixes.
+The consistency makes it simple and predictable to budget for year-on-year.

-Cloud is billed using ‘pay as you go’ structure based on the length of time used and the process size.
-This can be difficult to manage and budget, particularly if you have lots of different users accessing it.
+FME Cloud is billed using a ‘pay as you go’ structure, based on the length of time you’ve used, and the process size.
+Cloud can be difficult to budget for, particularly if you have lots of users accessing it.

-Desktop only runs a single process at a time, which is fine for an individual user working on a specific project, but not ideal if you want FME to be used for processes across the organisation.
-If you need to be running multiple processes simultaneously, then you’ll need to take a look at either Server or Cloud.
+Desktop only runs a single process at a time.
+It’s fine for an individual user, but not exactly ideal if you want to use FME across the organisation.
+If you need to run processes simultaneously, you’ll need to take a look at either Server or Cloud.

-This is where the biggest differences lie.
-Desktop has no inbuilt scheduling capability – you’ll need to tell it to run each time you want something to happen.
-This makes it most suitable for working on specific projects.
+FME Desktop has no inbuilt scheduling capability.
+You’ll need to command it to run each time you want something to happen.
+Because of this, it’s most suitable for working on specific projects.

-Server has inbuilt scheduling and prioritisation capabilities – simply set up your automated processes and let Server whirr away in the background.
-It can also be used to power online self-service tools to provide stakeholders with access to accurate, real-time data.
+FME Server has inbuilt scheduling and prioritisation capabilities.
+Set-up your automated processes and let it run jobs for you, in the background.
+It can also power online self-service tools to provide stakeholders with access to accurate, real-time data.

-Cloud is similar to Server in terms of scheduling and prioritising jobs, but the billing method makes it most suited to large, infrequent processes (have Cloud working away in the background for your automated processes, and it could get very costly very quickly).
+FME Cloud is similar to Server in being able to schedule and prioritise jobs.
+However, the billing method makes it most suited to large, infrequent processes.
+If you’ve got Cloud processing data in the background too often, it quickly becomes costly.

 Need more help?